St James The Great

 The delegates represent all parishes within Warwick and Leamington Spa deanery.
-There are 64 delegates who meet regularly throughout the year.
+There are 69 clergy and lay delegates who are meant to meet regularly throughout the year.

-During the year the Deanery Synod met four times and the agenda included:
+During the year the Deanery Synod met only once and the agenda included:

 News and views from around the parishes